-Mile 5 starts with some gentle hills and curves in a beautiful hardwood forest.
-After crossing a private driveway, there's gentle climb to a beautiful view of Stone Lake, and then a short decent to Park Drive.
+On the THT, Mile 5 starts with some gentle hills and curves in a beautiful hardwood forest.
+On the "High Trail" (Green Blazes), Mile 5 starts with a west turn and a steep descent, and then it merges back to the THT.
+After crossing a private driveway, there's a gentle climb to a beautiful view of Stone Lake, and then a short descent to Park Drive.

 In 2017, Blomberg Bridge was widened from 6' to 8' and new 4x6 decking was installed.
 A special thanks to Gail & David Nelson and Paul Gabriel who spent 2 days to complete this project, Scot Bromann who secured the steel and provided the welder/generator for the project, and the Rib Lake Ski & Snowshoe Club for support and funding.

 North of Blomberg Bridge there are two quick curves with gentle hills followed by a straight stretch that leads to a private road crossing and Mile Post #5.

 Email us at email@example.com with questions or comments.